The History of the Monroeville Historical Society

 Today the Society continues to take an active role in preserving our landmarks and educating the public about the history we all share.

-The Society’s meetings and programs are held monthly (except in August and December) on the third Tuesday at 7:00 p.m. at the Monroeville Public Library.
+The Society’s meetings are held monthly (except in February and December) on the third Tuesday at 7:00 p.m. at the Monroeville Public Library.
 The public is invited to attend.

 Clair Chandler at McCully house. c.
 1990.